viadeo/tetra-icons/README.md

 All new `.svg` icon must be inside the `icons` folder with the file name pattern `iconname.svg`.

-1. Generate webFont via the cmd : `npm run generate-icon`
+1. Generate webFont via the cmd : `npm run generate`
 2. Check the webFont `open dist/index.html`
 3. Push to the master `git commit -am "Update tetra-icon" && git push`
 4. Release `npm run minor-release`